nmeum/readit/README.md

 	$ readit -f test.readit -v "Carsten Bormann" -v "Mehmet Ersue" "Authors" x [rfc7228]: Terminology for Constrained-Node Networks

-At the moment, references cannot be used for matching.

 ## License

 This program is free software: you can redistribute it and/or modify it